vinrata/liftoff/README.md

 ![alt text](https://github.com/vinrata/liftoff/blob/vinrata-patch-2/mysqldatabase1.png?raw=true)

-The databse also stores all of the user's account information.
-The passwords are encrypted so even I so not know them.
+The database also stores all of the user's account information.
+The passwords are encrypted.
 There is an authentication layer during the sign-up process.
 ![alt text](https://github.com/vinrata/liftoff/blob/vinrata-patch-2/mysqldatabase2.png?raw=true)